Advocacy in Virtual Hearings

 Reinventing oral arguments with video clips

-- In lieu of a traditional oral opening, counsel could present a pre-recorded video of an oral presentation to introduce the case, its core issues and the parties’ respective positions.
-Each presentation would be between 15 and 30 minutes followed by an oral session during which the tribunal may ask questions and improve their understanding on specific issues.
+- in lieu of a traditional oral opening, counsel could present a pre-recorded video of an oral presentation to introduce the case, its core issues and the parties’ respective positions.
+Each presentation would be between 15 and 30 minutes followed by an oral session during which the tribunal may ask questions and improve their understanding on specific issues; and

-- During opening or closing presentations, counsel could present pre-recorded video clips of witnesses, whether they have been cross-examined or not.
-The recordings would not be used to introduce new evidence but as the audio-visual transposition of the witness statement, that is, the parties would prepare both written and audio-visual written statements.
+- during opening or closing presentations, counsel could present pre-recorded video clips of witnesses, whether they have been cross-examined or not.
+The recordings would not be used to introduce new evidence but as the audiovisual transposition of the witness statement; that is, the parties would prepare both written and audiovisual statements.
 Hearing and seeing a witness often has greater impact on the tribunal than simply reading written witness statements.

 Cross-examination of fact witnesses and experts

-Mostly, the end goal of a hearing is to persuade the tribunal that the harm a party suffered merits compensation.
+In general, the end goal of a hearing is to persuade the tribunal that the harm a party suffered merits compensation.
 This effort at persuasion takes many forms, one of which is the cross-examination of fact witnesses and experts.
-Cross-examination is significant because it is the only time when counsel have direct access to the counterparty’s witnesses and experts and gets the opportunity to offset the impact of their testimony.
+Cross-examination is significant because it is the only time when counsel has direct access to the counterparty’s witnesses and experts and gets the opportunity to offset the impact of their testimony.
 More often than not, cross-examining experts and fact witnesses is a document-oriented process.
-Because counsel rely on documentary exhibits to try and impeach the credibility of a witness, cross-examinations are almost always document-intensive.
+Because counsel rely on documentary exhibits to try and impeach the credibility and the factual narration of a witness, cross-examinations are almost always document-intensive.
 Hence, the flawless handling of exhibits in a virtual hearing is a core element to successful virtual advocacy.

 Although technology has come a long way, counsel should consider that successfully using technology to cross-examine witnesses in virtual hearings and in-person hearings is fundamentally different.
 Due to technical issues, progress in virtual hearings might be slower than usual.
 For instance, there might be a lag with the video or audio technology.
-Or it could happen that live notes stop working intermittently so that the cross-examination is constantly interrupted.
+Or live notes could stop working intermittently so that the cross-examination is constantly interrupted.
 Therefore, due to time constraints and shorter attention span, counsel should favour short, impactful questions in a virtual setting.
-Here, using long set-up questions or extensive document-heavy questions for one issue is less effective and more time-consuming.
-Indeed, counsel must strike a balance between using shorter questions and set up with the key documents on a particular issue.
+Here, using long or document-heavy questions for one issue is less effective and more time-consuming.

 Using materials during cross-examination

-Another major aspect of virtual hearings is whether the fact witness or expert has access to hard copies of the exhibits, soft copies via screensharing only or both hard copies and soft copies on a separate monitor where the witness can flick through the exhibits.
+Another major aspect of virtual hearings is whether the fact witness or expert has access to hard copies of the exhibits, soft copies via screen-sharing only or both hard copies and soft copies on a separate monitor on which the witness can flick through the exhibits.

 Whether the fact witness or expert has access to one or all of the above will vary depending on counsel’s preference and what the parties agreed.

-On the counsel side, the lead counsel (or the person screensharing the materials) should make use of all the tools available to direct the tribunal’s and witness’s attention to the material sections of the exhibit.
-This could be done by zooming in on the relevant section of the document or highlighting it.
-It is also useful to provide a list of exhibits that counsel intend to introduce later during cross-examination to the service provider prior to the session to save time and ensure a natural flow during cross-examination if the service provider is handling the screen-sharing.
+On the counsel side, the lead counsel (or the person controlling the screen-sharing of materials) should make use of all the tools available to direct the tribunal’s and witness’s attention to the material sections of the exhibit.
+This could be done by zooming in on or highlighting the relevant section of the document.
+It is also useful to provide a list of exhibits that counsel intends to introduce later during cross-examination to the service provider prior to the session to save time and ensure a natural flow during cross-examination if the service provider is handling the screen-sharing.

 Counsel should also consider how to effectively invite the tribunal after the hearing to review or highlight the documents shown during cross-examination.
-In an in-person setting, handing out a cross-examination binder was an option, but that option becomes less handy in a virtual setting.
-At the same time, virtual hearings make it possible to share hyperlinked digital binders, where all documents that will be used for cross-examination are available and important parts have been highlighted, which the tribunal can use both during the hearing and after.
+In an in-person setting, handing out a cross-examination binder is an option, but that option becomes less practical in a virtual setting.
+However, virtual hearings make it possible to share hyperlinked digital binders in which all documents to be used for cross-examination are available, with important parts highlighted, which the tribunal can use both during and after the hearing.
 Counsel should consult with the tribunal, as preferences will necessarily vary between arbitrators.

 Monitoring while cross-examining

-Another novelty that virtual hearings will bring about is the increase in monitoring one’s oral advocacy.
-As participants can see not only themselves, but also opposing counsel and the tribunal on the screen at the same time, the act of someone monitoring the flow of the hearing will probably increase.
+Another novelty that virtual hearings brought about is the increase in monitoring one’s oral advocacy.
+As participants can see not only themselves, but also opposing counsel and the tribunal, on the screen at the same time, the act of someone monitoring the flow of the hearing will probably increase.

-To maximise the effectiveness of monitoring, counsel, and participants in general, should (1) turn off the cameras of non-speakers, leaving on only the cameras for the tribunal and the speakers, (2) position the tribunal members’ screens in an easy-to-monitor location, to better observe when and where the tribunal is focusing its attention, and (3) self-monitor from time to time to ensure that they are clearly visible to the tribunal and appear professional.
+To maximise the effectiveness of monitoring, counsel, and participants in general, should (1) turn off the cameras of non-speakers, leaving on only the cameras for the tribunal and the speakers, (2) position the tribunal members’ screens in an easy-to-monitor location, to better observe when and where the tribunal is focusing its attention, and (3) occasionally self-monitor to ensure that they are clearly visible to the tribunal and appear professional.

 Concluding tips and best practices

-To conclude this chapter, the key tips and best practices to achieve effective oral advocacy at virtual hearings are as follows.
+To conclude this chapter, the key tips and best practices for achieving effective oral advocacy at virtual hearings are as follows.

 - Practice is the key to a successful virtual hearing.
 Take every opportunity available, such as virtual conferences and webinars, to practise.